-Many apps already support Dark Mode and you’ll notice them change as soon as you switch it on.
-Others need to be updated by their developer in order to support it, and that will happen over the next few months.
-A third category, those whose user interface doesn’t lend itself to being viewed in Dark Mode may never support it.
+Many apps already support Dark Mode, and you’ll notice them change as soon as you switch it on.
+Others need to be updated by their developer in order to support it.
+A third category, those whose user interface doesn’t lend itself to being viewed in Dark Mode, may never support it.

 Dynamic desktop background

 Related to Dark Mode are the new dynamic desktop backgrounds in Mojave.
-Currently, there are two of these: Mojave and Solar Gradient.
+Currently, there are two of these: Mojave and Solar Gradients.
 These backgrounds change color throughout the day, in sync with the rise and fall of the sun wherever in the world you are.
+To enable it: